-- Routine women's health care, which includes breast exams, screening mammograms (x-rays of the breast), Pap tests, and pelvic exams as long as you get them from a network provider - Flu shots Hepatitis B vaccinations, and pneumonia vaccinations - Emergency services from network providers or from out-of-network providers - Urgently needed services from network providers or from out-of-network providers when network providers are temporarily unavailable or inaccessible, e.g., when you are temporarily outside of the plan's service area. - Kidney dialysis services that you get at a Medicare-certified dialysis facility when you are temporarily outside the plan's service area.
+- Routine women's health care, which includes breast exams, screening mammograms (xrays of the breast), Pap tests, and pelvic exams as long as you get them from a network provider - Flu shots, Hepatitis B vaccinations, and pneumonia vaccinations as long as you get them from a network provider - Emergency services from network providers or from out-of-network providers - Urgently needed services from network providers or from out-of-network providers when network providers are temporarily unavailable or inaccessible, e.g., when you are temporarily outside of the plan's service area - Kidney dialysis services that you get at a Medicare-certified dialysis facility when you are temporarily outside the plan's service area.
 (If possible, please call Member Services before you leave the service area so we can help arrange for you to have maintenance dialysis while you are away.
-Phone numbers for Member Services are printed on the back cover of this booklet.) - Health Choice Generations covered Vision and Hearing services not provided by Original Medicare. - Physician Specialists services.
+Phone numbers for Member Services are printed on the back cover of this booklet.) - Health Choice Pathway covered Vision and Hearing services not provided by Original Medicare - Physician Specialists services